 The Shape of the light is determined by what influences the parallel beams of light arriving from the sun for natural light or by the emitting source for artificial light.

 If something is obstructing the beam of light such as a tree, we may see the shape of leaves on the ground underneath the tree.
+These shapes can be projected onto the stage using a gobo, to help suggest to the audience that we have a tree on the stage.

 The Colour of light sets the scene in our mind and impacts on our brains emotions.